gustafnk/microservice-websites/index.md

 If we use a cache like Varnish [VARNISH] to get ESI, the development environment either needs to be enhanced with a virtual machine (i.e. VirtualBox) or a container (i.e. Docker), to run the cache on the developer machines.
 This approach increases the upfront infrastructure investment needed.

 If we use a CDN provider, we need another ESI implementation on the developer machines.
-And that ESI implementation need to match the CDN provider’s implementation, at least for the parts of the ESI specification used.
+And that ESI implementation need to match the CDN provider's implementation, at least for the parts of the ESI specification used.
 Then, we can either choose to include a cache on the developer machines, or to use a library for your platform, like nodesi [https://github.com/Schibsted-Tech-Polska/nodesi] for node.js.

 <a name="esi-summary"></a>

 ##### [Summary](#esi-summary)

 Where Edge Side Includes really shines is the transclusion of static resources like menus and footers, but for integration with dynamic content it introduces performance risks.
 With ESI you need to think about how headers are forwarded when doing HTTP integrations.
 The development perspective is a bit problematic, at least initially.
-If you use ESI in a CDN and still want the site to be visible on a developer machine, you’ll need to find and use only the “lowest common denominator" features between the CDN and the local ESI implementation.
+If you use ESI in a CDN and still want the site to be visible on a developer machine, you'll need to find and use only the “lowest common denominator" features between the CDN and the local ESI implementation.

 <a name="client-side-includes"></a>